All About Opticians

 John: Um, hold up a second, A Scan and B Scan?

 Sergina: Yes.
-A biometrist uses an A-Scan, which is an ultrasound machine that uses sound waves to measure axial eye length.
+A Biometrist uses an A-Scan, an ultrasound machine that uses sound waves to measure axial eye length.
 A-Scans are also optical biometers that use light to measure axial eye length.
-A-Scans are required when a patient needs cataract surgery where an intraocular lens will be implanted.
-The figures that we gather from these measurements are used to calculate the lens implant power, along with other measurements.
-There are also Diagnostic A-Scans that are used to measure intraocular tumors, etc. However, diagnostic A-Scan instruments are mostly found in large clinical settings and at universities.
+A-Scans are required when a patient needs cataract surgery, where an intraocular lens will replace the patient natural lens.
+The ophthalmologist will use the figures we gather from these measurements to calculate the lens implant power and other measurements.
+Diagnostic A-Scans can also measure intraocular tumors.
+However, diagnostic A-Scan instruments are primarily found in large clinical settings and at universities.

 B-Scan is different from the A-Scan.
 It is used only for diagnostic purposes.
-B-scan is used when clinical examination proves to be difficult, mainly due to the existence of intraocular opacities or diagnostic doubts.
-In these cases, the implementation of a B-mode ultrasound examination can streamline or modify the management of a patient’s condition.
+B-scan is helpful when clinical examination proves to be difficult, mainly due to intraocular opacities or diagnostic doubts.
+In these cases, implementing a B-mode ultrasound examination can streamline or modify the management of a patient’s condition.

 John: Are these national, regional or state-by-state certifications?
 Are they transferrable from state-to-state?